Healing Your Trauma

 The best way to deal with a prolonged fight-or-flight response is to develop a "concentrative" meditation practice.

-2. Concentrate on the breath and on the words “soft” as you breathe in and “belly” as you breathe out.
+2. Concentrate on the breath and the words “soft” as you breathe in and “belly” as you breathe out.

 Soft Belly breathing stimulates the vagus nerve and provides an antidote to the fight/flight state.